Network Flow Log Audit with Cilium + CLS

 Where can I find the complete LogConfig field reference?

-169.254.0.71 is the destination IP of the CLS API.
-Collected logs are ultimately reported through this IP.
-If no includeFilters are specified, you need to add this excludeFilters entry to prevent the CLS log reporting traffic from being recorded as Cilium network flow logs, which would then be collected again, reported again, and cause an infinite collection-reporting loop.
+169.254.0.71 is the destination IP of the CLS API address.
+The collected logs are eventually reported through this IP.
+If no includeFilters are specified, you should add this excludeFilter to prevent the CLS log reporting traffic from being recorded as cilium network flow logs, which would then be collected and reported again, creating an infinite loop of collection and reporting.
 Even without other network traffic, this would continuously generate and collect new logs, causing unnecessary overhead.